pawel2105/ruby-poetry/README.md

 - Added feedback for get_headlines job with incremental counter to see how far the download is.
 - In headline fetching, remove anything after a pipe character with regex.
 Also remove known superfluous suffixes.
 - Changed headlines.uniq! to headlines.uniq in get_headlines.rb
+- Headlines.txt is emptied every time it fetches a batch of headlines
+- Added ruby_rhymes gem
+- Added twitter gem